unsw-edu-au/QBot/Documentation/Taking-it-further.md

 ## QBot Personal Chat
 QBot doesn't reply with answers in a private chat.
-It will be possible to implement this behaviour, however group collaboration and tagging won't be possible if QBot can't find the answer
+It will be possible to implement this behaviour, however group collaboration and tagging won't be possible if QBot can't find the answer.
+Alternately.
+QBot can respond to course administration-related questions in the personal chat for eg: When's my next quiz?
+This will require you to creatively derive the course context from the user as one user can be part of multiple courses

 ## Improve answer selection experience
 1. Allow selected answer to be updated when a better answer comes in